Colic in Babies

 You may find that by the time you’ve tried most of these steps, your baby will have outgrown this colicky phase.

-When Does Colic Typically Start?
+When Does Colic Stop?

 Colic episodes can last for about 3 hours a day until your baby is about 6 weeks old; then, these episodes may get shorter and last about 1 or 2 hours a day until your little one is about 3 or 4 months old.